Graduate Student Ethics Awards for

 Background and Purpose

-The American Counseling Association Graduate Student Ethics Awards for Master's Degree Students recognize exceptional, demonstrable understanding of the American Counseling Association Code of Ethics, the foundation of ethical professional counseling practice.
+The American Counseling Association (ACA) Graduate Student Ethics Awards for Master's Degree Students recognize exceptional, demonstrable understanding of the ACA Code of Ethics, the foundation of ethical professional counseling practice.

-Prizes: The names of the team members and the names of the institutions of the winning teams will be published in the American Counseling Association publication Counseling Today and posted online.
-All of the members of the winning teams are invited to attend the ACA Annual Conference & Expo to receive recognition.
+The names of the team members and the names of the institutions of the winning teams will be published in Counseling Today and CT Online.
+All members of the winning teams are invited to ACA Conference & Expo to receive recognition.

-Each student team member will receive a free registration to the ACA Conference & Expo.
-Travel and lodging expenses are their own responsibility.
+- Complimentary registration to the ACA Conference & Expo.
+Travel and lodging are not included.

 Eligibility, Rules and Criteria